Law and offshore in practice – takeaways from the 14th International Offshore Wind Logistics & Supplies Conference

 Aftersales in the yachting industry – between client expectations and industry obligations – part II

-In our previous article we introduced you to the topic of aftersales support.
+In our previous article – Aftersales in the yachting industry pt.
+I – we introduced you to the topic of aftersales support.
 Today, we want to explore what aftersales means from the industry’s perspective – namely brokers, shipyards, and dealers.

 Warranties and statutory liability